pablomilanese/car-classification/README.md

-# Fuel System Predictions (FINAL PROJECT)
+# Race Heat Grouping (FINAL PROJECT)

 ## Overview

 ### Purpose

-The purpose of this project is to predict the best fuel system for a car based on different design parameters.
-This model will be used to assist engineering design teams in determing the most ideal fuel system to use when designing a new car.
+The purpose of this project is to assist event coordinators in classifying cars to determine which cars will race in each heat.
+The use case for such a tool is due to the large amount of cartypes with unique car specs that would be too difficult for a human to categorize efficiently.
+On top of that, we don't even know what the categoriea are, so this clustering tool will help us get started, in which the next step will involve using Subject Matter Experts to further classify the much more organized data, (Which could also potentially be a supervised learning model).

 ### Source of Data